elunna/hackem/hackem_changelog.md

 ### Potions:

 - [x] potion of ESP
-    - Made blessed potion of ESP temporary (250-350 turns)
+    - Made blessed potion of ESP temporary
+    - (Grants 500-1000 turns of telepathy if you don't have it; adds 250-500 turns if you do.)
 - [x] potion of invulnerability
 - [x] potion of clairvoyance
 - [x] potion of amnesia